planetarium/bencodex.js/README.md

 It focused to address the following problems from the existing JavaScript implementation(s):

- -  *No Node.js-only APIs*:  It does not depend on Node.js-only APIs such as [`Buffer`].
+ -  *No Node.js-specific APIs*:  It does not depend on Node.js-specific APIs such as [`Buffer`].
 Usable with web browsers, Deno, and Node.js.

- -  *Static-time and runtime type safety*:  It is fully written in TypeScript, and promise us, we use [`any`] nowhere, and it never trusts any data from external sources thoughtlessly.
-Instead, it tries to parse data and validate them whenever it read data from external sources.
+ -  *Static-time and runtime type safety*:  It is fully written in TypeScript, and promise you, we use [`any`] nowhere, and it never trusts any data from external sources thoughtlessly.
+Instead, it tries to parse data and validate them whenever it reads data from external sources.
 It's not only written in TypeScript, it also has runtime checks here and there so that you could use it in vanilla JavaScript without fear.